What is biosafety?

 Sam Poynter, Biosafety and Biosecurity Officer

-The Draft Biosafety, Biosecurity and Gene Technology Operations Framework has been released for comment, and your feedback is welcomed on the draft prior to its implementation.
+The University's Biosafety, Biosecurity and Gene Technology Operations Framework has been endorsed by the University Research Committee.

 The Framework seeks to define and implement best-practices for identifying, understanding and addressing risks to human health, primary production and the natural environment arising from the use of gene technology, biologically-hazardous materials and imported biological materials at the University of Tasmania.